WPTravelteam/wp-travel/readme.txt

 Fixes:
 * Fixed Thankyou page shortcode not working for trips created using switching to WP Travel V3 option.
 * Fixed Admin Booking shows Array error if removed billing fields.
+* Fixed Trip filter widget Date range label.
+Both from and to lables are displaying as from only.

 Tweaks:
 * Added `wptravel_get_price` filter hook before returninig trip price.